-TC Action: Recommend that the Board authorize an additional FTE for a Planner position.
+TC Action: Recommended, on a 26-1 vote, that the Board authorize MPO staff to initiate the process to add an additional FTE for a Planner position.

-Board Action: Authorize LPA staff to begin the process to add a new FTE for a Planner position.
+Board Action: Authorize MPO staff to initiate the process to add a new FTE for a Planner position.

-Attachments: 2021-10-27 (21-183) MPO Additional FTE Justification Memo
+2021-11-10 (21-183) MPO Additional FTE Justification Memo Attachments:

-13. Signatory Authority for Acting MPO Managers (5 minutes) Bill Judge, City of Durham
+18. Hiring Process for New MPO Manager (15 minutes) Wendy Jacobs, MPO Board Chair Bill Judge, City of Durham